Filming History in Marin

-Thirteen Reasons Why is back for its fourth and final season in Marin County and North Bay: Thirteen Reasons Why, a Paramount TV/Netflix production will be airing June of 2020 - don't miss it!
+Thirteen Reasons Why is showing its fourth and final season in Marin County and the North Bay: Thirteen Reasons Why, a Paramount TV/Netflix production aired June of 2020 - did you see it?

-TV airing of Season 2 was May 2018 on Netflix with Season 3 live August 2019!
+The TV airing of Season 2 was May 2018 on Netflix with Season 3 live August 2019!
 Thirteen episodes of season one were filmed mostly in Marin County, Vallejo, and Sebastopol.
-13 Reasons Why isn't only the most-tweeted-about Netflix show, It was also the most-tweeted-about show full stop in 2017.
+13 Reasons Why wasn't only the most-tweeted-about Netflix show, It was also the most-tweeted-about show full stop in 2017.

 Marin locations include the Marin Headlands, Golden Gate National Recreation Area, Mount Tamalpais State Park, and San Rafael, Peacock Gap area.